matter-labs/zksync-lite-docs/docs/faq/security.md

 ### Upgrade mechanism

-The version 1.0 of zkSync protocol comes with a contract upgrade mechanism, in order to allow protocol development.
+The version 1.0 of zkSync protocol comes with a contract upgrade mechanism in order to facilitate faster design iterations.
 However, users have a fundamental right to opt out of a future upgrade.
 A new upgrade must be announced via the zkSync contract and all users get 2 week notice period to exit in case they don't like the changes.

 In the future, the opt-out mechanism will be replaced by a strict opt-in into the new version.